LLM-RankFusion: Mitigating Intrinsic Inconsistency in LLM-based Ranking: Experiments

 \subsection{Experimental Setup}

 We utilize test sets from TREC, a standard dataset for information retrieval research.
-Specifically, we use the top 100 passages retrieved by BM25 \cite{lin2021pyserini,robertson2009probabilistic} for each of the 43 queries associated with the 2019 test set TREC-DL2019 \cite{craswell2020overview}.
+Specifically, we use the top 100 passages retrieved by BM25 \cite{lin2021pyserini,robertson2009probabilistic} for each of the queries associated with the TREC-DL2019 and 2020 test sets \cite{craswell2020overview}.
 Our results are based on the re-ranking of these 100 passages.
 The LLM ranking scheme is implemented under the same experimental setting of PRP-Sort \cite{qin2023large}.

 We evaluate our results using two metrics: Normalized Discounted Cumulative Gain (NDCG) and average Kendall tau Distance.
 NDCG is a standard metric used to evaluate the quality of ranked retrieval results.
 It accounts for the position of relevant documents in the ranking, assigning higher importance to documents appearing earlier.
 Kendall tau distance is a metric used to measure the dissimilarity between two rankings.
-For any specific group of ranked list proposals, the volatility can be measured as the average Kendall-tau distance between any two ranked lists constructed from different initial orderings.
-If this average distance is high, it implies high inconsistency; the final ranking is very sensitive to initial ordering.
-To evaluate the average Kendall-tau distance for our aggregation pipeline, we construct $n$ ranking lists from $n$ different initial orders.
-This step is only for evaluation purposes and is not necessary in \rankfusion.
-The $KT_{avg} \in [0,1]$ is defined as

-where $|Q|$ is the number of queries, $n$ is the number of unique initial orderings, and $KT^{pq}_i$ is the Kendall-tau distance between two rankings for query $i$, $R^p_i$ and $R^q_i$, starting from initial orders $p$ and $q$.
+We compare our results against pairwise, setwise, and listwise baselines \cite{qin2023large, zhuang2023setwise, sun2023rankgpt}.